chrishein/s3_uploader/README.md

 ## TODO

-1. Write test suite
-2. Allow regex pattern matching to select files to upload
+1. Allow regex pattern matching to select files to upload
-3. Add optional time, size and number of files uploaded report at end of process
+2. Add optional time, size and number of files uploaded report at end of process

 ## Contributing